spotify/styx/doc/design-overview.md

 #### State SUBMITTING

-This state submits a new pod to GKE and waits until GKE has accepted it.
+This state sends a request for starting a new pod to GKE.

 #### State SUBMITTED

-GKE have received the request for starting a new pod.
+The request for starting a new pod has been sent to GKE.
 Styx is now waiting for GKE to report back that the pod has started.

 #### State RUNNING